lavary/crunz/README.md

 # Set the value to true to allow them.
 log_allow_line_breaks: false

+# By default empty context arrays are shown in the log.
+# Set the value to true to remove them.
+log_ignore_empty_context: false

 # This option determines whether the output should be emailed or not.
 email_output: false